TAKE ACTION

 Fishing has become the 3rd most popular outdoor activity across the U.S..
 Across Georgia’s coast, the popularity has increased 40% in the past 10 years.
 While it is great news that so many people are enjoying our natural resources, with the increase in fishing popularity, the pressure on our wild redfish populations has also increased dramatically.

-Today, Georgia regulators limit five (5) Redfish per person (with the slot size between 14”-23”) and no limit for a boat.
-This means that if six people are on a boat, collectively they can take 30 fish per day.
-Despite the increase in demand for redfish fishery, rules regulating catch limits and size have not changed for 20 years.
+Today, Georgia regulators limit five (5) Redfish per person (with the slot size between 14”-23”) and no limit for a boat/vessel.
+This means that if six people are on a boat, collectively they can take 30 redfish per day.
+Despite the increase in demand for redfish fishery, rules regulating catch limits and size have not changed for 20+ years.
 Meanwhile, South Carolina and Northeast Florida have decreased their regulations due to decreasing populations.
-These neighboring states only allow two redfish per person and a 6-8 limit per vessel.
+These neighboring states only allow one (1) redfish per person and a 2-6 limit per vessel.
 Florida Wildlife Commission dropped their redfish limit in the N.E. region back to 1 fish per person from 2.
 They did this after hearing comments from the public loud and clear and working with recreational fishermen and guides!
+South Carolina just voted for 1 fish per person with a 2 fish vessel cap.

 For more information including recaps of two Redfish Town Hall Meetings and two Redfish Public Hearings, we encourage you to take time to read and listen to the information below.